franklinvp/LaTeX2MathML/README.md

 ## To use offline

-If you prefer all the work to be done locally run
+If you prefer all the work to be done locally, run

 ```
 git checkout offline